Probst1nator/LLM-Classroom/README.md

 ## 🤝 Contributing

 I welcome all forms of engagement!
 From GitHub stars to feedback and pull requests - every interaction helps drive this project forward.

-## 💰 Support

-This project incurs costs for hosting and compute.
-If you find it useful, please consider supporting the development.

 ## 📞 Contact